July 27-August 7, 2010

 April 13, 2010

-Camp Broadway in celebrating their 15th anniversary with STAGE STRUCK - 7:30pm at Peter Norton Symphony Space.
+Lucy joins Camp Broadway in celebrating their 15th anniversary with STAGE STRUCK - 7:30pm at Peter Norton Symphony Space.
 Performances by: Aubrey Bettencourt, Hadley Cronk, Natalie Douglas, Alison Fraser, Joshua Isaacs, Canedy Knowles, Amy Linden, Kevin Michael Murphy, Matt Rossi, Pearl Sun, Michael Winther, & of course, The Camp Broadway Kids!
 Original songs by Andrew Lippa & Bill Schermerhorn • Dan Collins & Julianne Wick Davis • Karlan Judd & Gordon Leary • Ryan Cunningham & Josh Salzman • Sugarjuice (Maggie-Kate Coleman & Sean Mahoney) • Will Aronson & Bill Nelson • Amy Burgess & Gena Oppenheim • Rob Hartmann

 April 7, 2010